Can intelligence be artificial? (Dretske)

 Two main theses:

-- all mental phenomena from pains, tickles, and itches to the most abstruse thoughts are caused by lower-level neurobiological processes in the brain
+1. all mental phenomena from pains, tickles, and itches to the most abstruse thoughts are caused by lower-level neurobiological processes in the brain

-- mental phenomena themselves are higher-level features of the brain
+2. mental phenomena themselves are higher-level features of the brain

 Entails that the brain has the right causal powers to produce intentionality

-- weak AI → principle value of the computer in the study of the mind is that it gives us a very powerful tool
+• Weak AI → principle value of the computer in the study of the mind is that it gives us a very powerful tool

-- strong AI → the appropriately programmed computer really IS a mind.
+• Strong AI → the appropriately programmed computer really IS a mind.
 Computers, given the right programs, can be literally said to understand and have other cognitive states

-- attempting to refute the claims that
+It is attempting to refute the claims in the Chinese room argument that

-- the machine can literally be said to understand the story and provide the answers to questions
+1. the machine can literally be said to understand the story and provide the answers to questions

-- what the machine and its programs do explains the human ability to understand the story and answer questions about it
+2. what the machine and its programs do explains the human ability to understand the story and answer questions about it

-# Information Processing
+Information Processing

-- information transformation → taking info at one end, transforming it, and producing different information as output
+• information transformation → taking info at one end, transforming it, and producing different information as output

-- strong AI only makes sense given the dualistic assumptions that, where the mind is concerned, the brain doesn’t matter
+Strong AI only makes sense given the dualistic assumptions that, where the mind is concerned, the brain doesn’t matter